mimoo/cargo-specification/README.md

 ## Usage

 ```
-$ cargo install cargo-specification
+$ cargo install cargo-spec
-$ cargo specification path/to/Specification.toml -o specification.html
+$ cargo spec -o specification.md
 ```

 ## How to write a specification?

-With cargo-specification, you write your specification as a markdown file and extract part of your text from your code.
+With cargo-spec, you write your specification as a markdown file and extract part of your text from your code.

 ### Order your specification